Fencing rules: Non-electronic scoring

+Non-electronic scoring methods were plagued by uncertain rulings, due to the small points of the weapons, the speed at which the sport was played, and obscuring movements from the fencers.
+In addition there were frequent problems with bias and collusion, leading to the wry expression that a dry jury consisted of "4 blind men and a thief".
+Some fencers, particularly in sabre, would hit hard to ensure their touches could not be missed, and dry sabre could be an extremely painful undertaking despite the protective jackets.
+Even in the best of circumstances, it was very difficult to accurately score hits, and it systematically under-reported valid touches to hard-to-see areas, such as the back or flank under the arm.

 Electronic scoring

 Electronic scoring is used in all major national and international, and most local, competitions.
 At Olympic level, it was first introduced to épée in 1936, to foil in 1956, and to sabre in 1988.
-There are, however, still traditionalists within the fencing community who have fundamental objections to the practice (discussed later on in this section).

 The central component of the scoring system is commonly known as "the box".
 In the simplest version both fencers' weapons are connected to the box via long retractable cables.
 The box normally carries a set of lights to signal when a touch has been made.
 (Larger peripheral lights are also often used.)
 In foil and sabre, because of the need to distinguish on-target hits from off-target ones, special conductive clothing and wires must be worn.
 This includes a lamé, (a jacket of conducting cloth) for both weapons, a body cord to connect the weapon to the system, a reel of retractable cable that connects to the scoring box and in the case of sabre, a conducting mask and cuff (manchette) as the head and arms are valid target areas.

 Recently, reel-less gear has been adopted for all weapons at top competitions.
 In this system, which eliminates the spool (by using the fencer's own body as a grounding point), the lights and detectors are mounted directly on the fencers' masks.
 For the sake of the audience, clearly visible peripheral lights triggered by wireless transmission may be used.
 However, the mask lights must remain as the official indicators because FIE regulations prohibit the use of wireless transmitters in official scoring equipment in order to prevent cheating.
 The development of reel-less scoring apparatus in épée and foil has been much slower due to technical complications.
 The first international competitions to use the reel-less versions of these weapons were held in 2006.